Australia–Estonia relations

 Foreign relations exist between Australia and Estonia.
 Australia first recognised Estonia on 22 September 1921.
 Australia was among the first countries to re-recognise Estonia's independence on 27 August 1991.
 Both countries re-established diplomatic relations on 21 November 1991.

 Australia is represented in Estonia through a part-time embassy (since 2018) and Honorary Consulate in Tallinn (since 1995).
-Estonia has had an embassy in Canberra since 18 February 2015, which is also responsible for relations with New Zealand, Indonesia and ASEAN, and also has Honorary Consulates in every state capital.
+Estonia has had an embassy in Canberra since 18 February 2015, which is also responsible for relations with New Zealand, Fiji, Tonga, Samoa, Vanuatu and PNG, and also has Honorary Consulates in every state capital.